artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

     - Caeneus raped; turned into a man
     - Lapiths fight the centaurs; Caeneus burried
     - Hericles kill Nestor's brothers
-  - The death and glory of Achilles
+  - The death by Paris' arrow, and glory, of Achilles
 - Book XIII
   - Ajax then Ulysses assert their claim on Achilles' shield
   - Achille's ghost demands Hecuba's daughter